chhavi-20/Snake-game/README.md

 # Snake Game Android
-Snake game for Android made with Jetpack Compose.
+Snake game for Android made with Jetpack Compose just for my collage project.

 ## How to build the app